Accelerated Bachelor's in Physics and Master's in Applied Physics

 - Students who complete the bachelor’s degree, but decide not to continue with the M.S. program will terminate their program with the fulfillment of all the requirements of the bachelor’s degree.
 These requirements may include those graduate courses that were successfully completed to fulfill the bachelor's degree.

-- Students who do not follow the approved plan of graduate work may become ineligible to participate in the combined program.
+- Students who do not follow the approved plan of graduate work may become ineligible to participate in the accelerated program.
 If a student becomes ineligible, the Physics graduate director will inform the student in writing.